Chris Vrenna

+Early life and education

+Vrenna was born on February 23, 1967, in Erie, Pennsylvania.
+In 1985, he graduated from McDowell High School in Erie, where he was a member of the Erie Thunderbirds Drum and Bugle Corps.

+Vrenna subsequently enrolled at Kent State University.

 Career

-Vrenna was born on February 23, 1967, in Erie, Pennsylvania.
-He graduated from McDowell High School in Erie, Pennsylvania in 1985, having marched in the Erie Thunderbirds Drum and Bugle Corps.
-At age 19, while attending Kent State University, Vrenna was recruited by acquaintance Trent Reznor, whom he had met during high school in Pennsylvania, to play drums for local Cleveland, Ohio, band the Exotic Birds.
+As a student at Kent State, Vrenna was recruited by Trent Reznor to join the Exotic Birds, a local Cleveland-based band, as its drummer.
+Vrenna initially met Reznor, who is from New Castle, Pennsylvania, during high school.
+In 1988, he joined Nine Inch Nails as its drummer.

-After being let go from Nine Inch Nails in late 1990, Vrenna then moved to Chicago, quickly becoming a part of the Chicago industrial music scene and was briefly a member of Die Warzau and Stabbing Westward.
-He also toured as a live drummer for KMFDM during the Money era tours, in 1992.
+After being let go from Nine Inch Nails in 1996, Vrenna moved to Chicago, where he became part of the Chicago industrial music scene and was briefly a member of Die Warzau and Stabbing Westward.
+In 1992, he toured as a live drummer for KMFDM during their Money era tours.
 He then rejoined Nine Inch Nails as the drummer from 1992 to 1996.

 He records under the name Tweaker, and has released four albums under that name: The Attraction to All Things Uncertain (2001), 2 a.m.
 Wakeup Call (2004), Call The Time Eternity (2012), and And Then There's Nothing (2013).
 Tweaker toured select North American dates with Skinny Puppy in 2004.

 As producer, remixer, or engineer Vrenna has worked with The Smashing Pumpkins, U2, Nine Inch Nails, Skinny Puppy, Humanzi, Gary Numan, Scar the Martyr, David Sylvian, Mudvayne, Lords of Acid, God Lives Underwater, Megadeth, Rammstein, Metallica, The Rasmus, Weezer, P.O.D., David Bowie, Slipknot, Cold, underwater, Scarling., Hole, Marilyn Manson, Rob Zombie, Green Day, Bush, Live, Adema, the Wallflowers, Dir En Grey, Psyclon Nine, and others.
 He has also worked with the industrial group Pigface and produced songs and albums for underground girl groups TCR, Jack Off Jill, and Rasputina.

 Vrenna has also worked on music for several video games, including Call of Duty: Advanced Warfare, Doom 3 (as producer with Clint Walsh), Quake 4, American McGee's Alice, its sequel Alice: Madness Returns, Enter the Matrix, Sonic The Hedgehog, Area 51, and Need for Speed: Most Wanted.
 In 2004, he started soundtrack work on Tabula Rasa, a massive multiplayer online game.
 He also helped compose the theme song to the animated series Xiaolin Showdown.

 He can be seen performing in the music videos for the songs "Down in It", "Head Like a Hole", "Gave Up", "Wish", "The Perfect Drug" and "March of the Pigs" on the Nine Inch Nails video compilation Closure.
 Vrenna won a Grammy award as a member of Nine Inch Nails for "Best Metal Performance" for "Happiness in Slavery" in 1995 for the live performance of the song on Woodstock '94.